 - Reckless driving,

-- Making a false statement required under Colorado’s motor vehicle law,
+- Making a statement as required under Colorado’s motor vehicle law, and the statement is false,

 - Vehicular assault,